mit-rss/intro_to_ros/README.md

 ### Question 7: Use ROS Parameters

-When writing the last publisher (`fake_scan_publisher`), you had a couple of variables with default values including `angle_min`, `angle_max`, `range_min`, `range_max`, etc. With the current setup, if you want to change the value of one of those variables, you will have to edit the Python code.
+When writing the last publisher (`fake_scan_publisher`), you had a couple of variables with default values including `angle_min`, `angle_max`, `range_min`, `range_max`, and `angle_increment`.
+With the current setup, if you want to change the value of one of those variables, you will have to edit the Python code.
 For hundreds of lines of code, finding where each of such variables is defined can be tedious.
 The rosparam server provides a way to set those parameters in the terminal, in launch files, and/or in config files.
-Your task here is to parameterize the following variables from the last two nodes.
+Your task here is to parameterize the following variables from the last two nodes:

-**Note:** Your node should be able to start (e.g. via `ros2 run`) even if not all of these parameters have been set.
+> Your node should be able to start (e.g. via `ros2 run`) even if not all of these parameters have been set.
-If a parameter has not been set, your node should default to using the values given in the previous question.
+> If a parameter has not been set, your node should default to using the values given in the previous question.
-This [link](https://roboticsbackend.com/rclpy-params-tutorial-get-set-ros2-params-with-python/) may be helpful.
+> This [link](https://roboticsbackend.com/rclpy-params-tutorial-get-set-ros2-params-with-python/) may be helpful.
-This way of falling back to hard-coded defaults can still be useful, especially in cases where a sensible default for a parameter is known and changes would only have to be made rarely.
+> This way of falling back to hard-coded defaults can still be useful, especially in cases where a sensible default for
+> a parameter is known and changes would only have to be made rarely.

 1. Fake Scan Publisher
 	* Publish rate